ros-perception/vision_msgs/README.md

   * VisionInfo: Information about a classifier, such as its name and where to find its metadata database.
   * ObjectHypothesis: An id/score pair.
-  * ObjectHypothesisWithPose: An id/(score, pose) pair.
+  * ObjectHypothesisWithPose: An ObjectHypothesis/pose pair.
 This accounts for the fact that a single input, say, a point cloud, could have different poses depdending on its class.
 For example, a flat rectangular prism could either be a smartphone lying on its back, or a book lying on its side.